pedrocerqueir4/LearningThreeMap-AI/Implementation.md

 - [X] Add animation in sidebar
 - [ ] Improve positioning of the nodes

-## Phase 9 - AI interaction
+## Phase 9 - AI interaction & Chat mode

 - [X] Define the AI agent (configure agent type via system prompt).
-- [ ] Allow editing of the user’s submitted question.
+- [X] Allow editing of the user’s submitted question.
-- [ ] Add chat mode edition and draft nodes in chat mode.
+- [X] Add chat mode edition and draft nodes in chat mode.
+- [ ] Move to next nodes in chat mode.
 - [ ] Use part of the question to generate the AI response.

 ## Phase 10 – Performance